pixie79/resume/Mark_Olliver_Resume.md

 **Apr 2013 - Jan 2015**

 Leading DevOps, Data Science and Data in the growing RTA world.
 In this role I managed a team of different specialists including Developers; Data Engineers; Data Analysts and Data Scientists.
 With them we built, maintained and run a fully scalable RTB product on top of a secure platform of servers.
 As a team we scaled the platform in just over a year from 4000 transactions a second to over 150,000 transactions per second; with each transaction analysing many different data points.
 This enabled it to create the best bid price for the advert and respond to the bid exchange within 95% of the time in under 10ms.
-As a member of the leadership team, I ensured each member of my team felt vauled and were given support and skills to allow them to grow within the company.
-This was achived by forming a strong team bond with open knowledge sharing and an ethos of there never being a stupid question.
+As a member of the leadership team, I ensured each member of my team felt valued and were given support and skills to allow them to grow within the company.
+This was achieved by forming a strong team bond with open knowledge sharing and an ethos of there never being a stupid question.
-During my time in post I evaluated the hardware and cloud offerings we wer using, this led us to migrate our ETL data environment over to using Google's Cloud Services making substantial use of Big Query.
+During my time in post I evaluated the hardware and cloud offerings we were using, this led us to migrate our ETL data environment over to using Google's Cloud Services making substantial use of Big Query.
 We found this increased our ETL throughput with many jobs that used to take 20-30 mins using a standard columnar based database now running in under 2 mins.
 It also allowed us due to speed and cost savings to substantially scale the amounts of data we held, allowing greater access to the data within the organisation and more transparent analytical results.
 During the same period we re-engineered our production RTB environment to run over multiple Google Compute zones, which increased performance by nearly 300% and reduced relative cost around 50% allowing us to scale dynamically.

 The additional skills I have picked up whilst working here are: